fgregoretti/Cpp-AIF/doc/generative_model_classes.md

 Return the **$i-th$** array element.

 **Parameters**
-- `i` array element to be retrieve
+- `i` array element to be retrieved

 ```c++
 void Zeros()